RodrigoFernandes79/Hotel-California/README.md

 2. **Business Rules:**
    - Check room availability before creating a reservation. ✅**DONE**
    - Do not allow a reservation for a room that is already booked for the specified dates. ✅**DONE**
-   - Update the room status to `BOOKED` when a reservation is created and to `AVAILABLE` when the reservation is canceled or completed.
+   - Update the room status to `BOOKED` when a reservation is created and to `AVAILABLE` when the reservation is canceled or completed. ✅**DONE**
    - The reservation status can be `PENDING`, `CONFIRMED`, `CHECKED_IN`, `CANCELLED`. ✅**DONE**

 3. **Technologies and Tools:**